EU AI Act for Financial Services: What Asset Managers Must Do in 2026

 Financial services runs on AI.
 Risk models, trading algorithms, fraud detection, customer scoring—these aren’t experimental features, they’re core infrastructure.
 The AI Act brings new obligations to systems that have operated with minimal AI-specific regulation.
+Our EU AI Act compliance overview provides the foundational framework every financial institution needs before diving into sector-specific obligations.

 For German financial institutions, this means layering AI Act requirements on top of BaFin oversight and existing financial regulation.